AdvaitNaik/RESTAURANT-WEBSITE/README.md

-We are going to build a software restaurant automation system that will have several features such as:
+Build a software restaurant automation website that will have several features such as:
 - Stock management
 - Internet online reservation